Wednesday, November 19, 2008

 Sample project

-The default project, in case you prefer not to come up with your own, is a continuation of the food and health themes from Project 3.
+The default project, in case you prefer not to come up with your own, is a continuation of the food and health themes from Project 3 assigned in an earlier version of this course.
 The requirements for this option, called the Recipe Sanity Check Mashup, are as follows.

 • The user enters the ingredients of a recipe into a table with a column for the ingredient name and another column for the quantity.